Agenda

 Lunch and Closing Plenary Speaker

-Join us for lunch at our final plenary and hear from keynote speaker Melanie Fuller, Director of Wellness at Alberta Blue Cross.
+Join us for lunch at our final plenary and hear from keynote speaker Camille Dundas.
 We will close the conference with a few special announcements following our keynote speaker.